Frank Plicka: Biography

-During recent years, Plicka held several exhibitions in Sydney, but prefers private life and does not seek wider recognition.

 Work

 From early age, Plicka was involved in sports and his desire to catch all moments led him to sports photography.
 As a sports photographer, he photographed in six European countries, including Russia.

 His trademark is candid black-and-white photography.
 He has been using different cameras during 65 years of work, but since 1952, he has been using Leica cameras, mainly his favourite Leica M3.
 He uses 35 mm and 50 mm lenses for his work.

 Plicka has been processing his photos on his own from his beginnings.
 He changed from darkroom to digital/computer processing in 2004.